Answers for Questions About Team Motivation Strategies

 I started asking her customers as they were leaving about the quality of service and informed her as soon as possible after they left about what I had learned.
 I let her know which behaviors were problematic and complimented her when the customer was satisfied.
 After a few shifts, I observed a transformation in her attitude and began to receive consistently positive feedback from her customers.

-On Motivating Others by Establishing a Context for Their Work
+Establishing a Context for Work

 I believe that staff are more highly motivated when they understand the impact of a project and their role.
 I also think that they are more likely to be motivated if they have input regarding how to accomplish group or departmental goals.
 When I launched a fundraising campaign for a new library, I called a meeting and clearly explained the purpose of the drive and how it would benefit the college.